Borknab/cs4245-project/docs/index.md

 <i> Mention that for the LSTM and 3d CNN we used the same hyperpams as suggested in the paper which are...
 COmment on how transformer achieve the best performance </i>

-## Evaluating the model on Italy: Quantitative results
+## Evaluating the CNN model on Italy: Quantitative results

 <p align="justify">
 <p align="center">